 Fears raised foreign DJs not ‘tough enough’ for harsh prison conditions

 The DJs are currently serving their prison sentences at Bangkok’s high-security Klong Prem prison in Bangkok.
-This is another Thai prison which is well know for overcrowding and harsh conditions.
-Sharkey told his Facebook audience that, given his knowledge of the Djs that he felt that they were not prepared or ‘tough enough’ to handle the punishment imposed by the Thai courts.
+This is another Thai prison which is well known for overcrowding and harsh conditions.
+Sharkey told his Facebook audience that, given his knowledge of the DJs that he felt that they were not prepared or ‘tough enough’ to handle the punishment imposed by the Thai courts.

-Before the duo were arrested by Thai police in 2014, they led a turbocharged lifestyle performing with near naked dancers at extravaganza events in Pattaya and the famous full moon party.
+Before the duo was arrested by Thai police in 2014, they led a turbocharged lifestyle performing with near-naked dancers at extravaganza events in Pattaya and the famous full moon party.

 Australian man tried to kill himself after being caught by police in Thailand for drug smuggling